-The Polish Political Science Yearbook (PPSY) publishes only these paper which has received positive reviews.
-All articles and research reports submitted to the PPSY are double-blind reviewed by two independent peer reviewers.
-Positive reviews are the necessary condition to publish a paper – if assessments are profoundly different, the PPSY may ask another expert to deliver a final evaluation.
+Copernicus Political and Legal Studies publishes only papers that received positive reviews.
+All articles and research reports submitted to CPLS are double-blind reviewed by two independent peer reviewers.
+Positive reviews are the necessary condition to publish a paper – if assessments are profoundly different, the editors may ask another expert to deliver a final evaluation.

-The accept only papers in British English, which meet formal standards and essential requirements.
-If the article fulfils these criteria, we send the anonymous copy to two independent reviewers.
-The review takes less than four months typically, however in some cases it may be extended up to six months.
-Two positive reviews are the necessary condition to publish a paper in the PPSY.
-Authors receive anonymous copies of reports, and they have a month to present the final version of the paper.
-The final version should answer all issues mentioned by the reviewers.
-Rejected papers can be resubmitted to the PPSY (after essential edition) not earlier than six months after the rejection.
+The journal accepts only papers which meet formal standards and essential requirements.
+If the article fulfils these criteria, the editors send its anonymous copy to two independent reviewers.
+The review typically takes less than two months, however in some cases it may be extended.
+Two positive reviews are the necessary condition to publish a paper in the journal.
+Authors receive anonymous copies of reports, and they have up to a month to present the final version of the paper.
+Rejected papers can be resubmitted to the CPLS (after essential edition) not earlier than six months after the rejection.

 Instructions for Reviewers

-The Polish Political Science Yearbook (PPSY) uses the standardised procedure of paper's review.
-The assessment includes two stages: the initial review and the detailed review (see: the review form).
-The reviewer is asked to consider a general value of submitted paper, applied standards and possible impact on the discipline.
+Copernicus Political and Legal Studies uses the standardised procedure of paper’s review.
+The assessment includes two stages: the initial review and the detailed review (the review form: PL, EN, UKR).

 List of Reviewers

 List of reviewers will be published annually, no later than on December 15 on the year of publication.